Mholscher/debtors/doc/source/Overview.rst

 Changing and removing bills
 ---------------------------

 In exceptional cases bills may be erroneous.
 If that is the case, bills can be removed.
-Removing bills will take out of the debt.
+Removing bills will take them out of the debt.
 Optionally a credit note may be sent to the client to inform the client of the dismissal.
 Accounting for the bill is reversed.

 Changing a bill is done by invalidating the previous bill and generating a new bill: